 Pam Didner: Yes.
 Does that meet your objective?
 Does that resonate with your audience?
 You know, does that bring a hook?
 Yes.
 I hear you.

 GPT2 suffered from degradation, a severe rate, right?
-It was, it was “Pam, Pam, Pam, Pam” and makes some really kooky stuff.
+It was “Pam, Pam, Pam, Pam” and made some kooky stuff.
 GPT3 is shockingly better.
-And there you can begin to work with it, but it is still subject to that degradation in long-form content and short-form content.
+And there, you can begin to work with it, but it is still subject to that degradation in long-form and short-form content.

 Pam Didner: I do agree with you.
-I think having a machine generate say a draft, just like you said, is a draft that humans still needs to take over and to do conduct the quality checks.
-Still need to edit as you see fit.
-You still need to make sure that you read it, that aligned with your objectives and what you want to accomplish.
+Having a machine generate, say, a draft, just like you said, is a draft that humans still need to take over and conduct quality checks.
+You still need to edit as you see fit.
+You still need to make sure that you read it, aligned with your objectives and what you want to accomplish.

 Jeff Coyle: Yeah, exactly.
 And that’s where, so the solution Market Muse First Draft versus of GPT3.
 First of all, you know, like you were, you mentioned, I believe that you know, the Guardian post.
-That is an output of eight generations and it’s curated by editors.
+That is an output of eight generations, and editors curate it.

-Pam Didner: They provided, they brief GPT3, they provide specific instruction, you know what they want GPT3s to write at the same time, they also provided the opening paragraph.
-So they provide the kind of like in-depth instruction for the machine.
+Pam Didner: They provided brief GPT3, provide specific instruction, know what they want GPT3s to write at the same time, and provided the opening paragraph.
+So they provide a kind of in-depth instruction for the machine.
 So the machine can process and determine how they want to write it.

 Jeff Coyle: Yeah, what I’ll tell you, though, is if you saw all eight of those generations back to back, you wouldn’t have been all that impressed.
 The outcome’s amazing.
 It’s curation, right?
 You had to do work on it.
 So the human brain now has never experienced the outcome of generation at this level.
 Washington Post–these are the problems that content marketing people need to solve, or like Washington Post solved with Helio.